Variational Quantum Algorithms for Semidefinite Programming: Variational Quantum Algorithms for SDPs

 where $H$ is a Hermitian operator, $\lambda_{\max}(H)$ is the maximum eigenvalue of $H$, and the supremum is over the set $\mathcal{D}^{N}$ of density operators.
 Using this fact, we convert the constrained problem~\eqref{eq:incdualexp} into the following unconstrained problem:

 where we set

 Furthermore, as the first term is independent of $\rho$, we have that

-We can use Sion's minimax theorem \cite{Sion1958} and interchange the supremum and infimum because the set $\mathcal{D}^{N}$ of density operators is compact and convex, the objective function is convex with respect to $\bar{\bs{y}}$ for all $\rho \in \mathcal{D}^{N}$, and it is quasi-concave with respect to $\rho \in \mathcal{D}^{N}$ for all $ \bar{\bs{y}} \geq 0$.
+We can use Sion's minimax theorem~\cite{Sion1958} and interchange the supremum and infimum because the set $\mathcal{D}^{N}$ of density operators is compact and convex, the objective function is convex with respect to $\bar{\bs{y}}$ for all $\rho \in \mathcal{D}^{N}$, and it is quasi-concave with respect to $\rho \in \mathcal{D}^{N}$ for all $ \bar{\bs{y}} \geq 0$.
 Hence,

 The above problem is not differentiable at some parameter values due to the $\max$ operation in the objective function.
-In order to smoothen the sharp corners that result from this operation, we modify the above problem in the following way:
+In order to smoothen the sharp corners that result from this operation, we modify the above problem in the following way by introducing~$\gamma > 0 $:

+In the above, we used the scaled version of the log-sum-exp function~\cite[Section~3.1.5]{BV04} as an approximation to the original $\max$ function in \eqref{eq:inequnp}.
+This approximation can be controlled by varying the parameter $\gamma$ because the following holds for all $x, y \in \mathbb{R}$:

-Now, this function does not have any sudden corners where the partial derivatives can change drastically.
-In fact, the objective function of \eqref{eq:form2soft} is infinitely differentiable.
-It is also equivalent to the previous objective function in \eqref{eq:inequnp} in the limit $\gamma \rightarrow \infty$.
-For a finite value of $\gamma$, the value $d^*$ is bounded from above by $d'$.
+By using this approximation, the objective function in~\eqref{eq:form2soft} does not have any sudden corners where the partial derivatives can change drastically.
+In fact, the objective function of~\eqref{eq:form2soft} is infinitely differentiable.
+It is also equivalent to the previous objective function in~\eqref{eq:inequnp} in the limit $\gamma \rightarrow \infty$.
+For all finite values of $\gamma$, the value $d^*$ is bounded from above by $d'$.